 While Botox (or botulinum toxin) can be a great way to help create or maintain your best you, it’s important to know you can trust the person administering it.
-We’ve all seen amazing examples anti-wrinkle injections done well, but, unfortunately, there are also too many examples out there of Botox gone…ahem, not so well.
+We’ve all seen amazing examples anti-wrinkle injections done well, but, unfortunately, there are also too many examples out there of Botox gone wrong.

 So, how do make sure you’re getting the best possible anti-wrinkle treatment?